sldimitrov/english_learning_system/README.md

 * this is me playing the guitar

-## Why writing whole sentences with the new words instead of just them?
+## Why writing new words into sentences rather than just the words?
 <img align="right" width=240px height=180px alt="side_sticker" src="https://dana.org/app/uploads/2023/09/qa-what-happens-synapse.jpeg"/>
 It is proven by scientists that if you connect something that is unusual and new for you with something familiar it will let to a neural connection in your brain.
 This is the